 Start your free trial today and explore more than 1,500 fun and educational activities!

-World Down Syndrome Day officially became an internationally recognized day by the United Nations General Assembly to participate in activities that raise awareness for the “rights, inclusion and well-being of people with Down Syndrome” in 2012.
-Before this international declaration, many countries had been celebrating World Down Syndrome Day since 2006, as a way to spread awareness.
+In 2012, World Down Syndrome Day officially became an internationally recognized day by the United Nations General Assembly.
+Its mission is to participate in activities that raise awareness for the “rights, inclusion, and well-being of people with Down syndrome.”
+Before this international declaration, many countries had been unofficially celebrating World Down Syndrome Day since 2006 as a way to spread awareness.

 What is World Down Syndrome Day?

-As stated before, it is a day to advocate for the rights, inclusion and well-being of individuals with Down Syndrome.
-There are a lot of misconceptions about the value of life a person with Down Syndrome as well as what these individuals are capable of.
-World Down Syndrome Day is one of many efforts to propel forth the message that individuals with Down Syndrome have a voice and a valuable place in society.
+As I said before, it’s a day to advocate for the rights, inclusion, and well-being of individuals with Down syndrome.
+There are a lot of misconceptions about the value of life a person with Down syndrome, as well as what these individuals are capable of.
+This year’s event, World Down Syndrome Awareness Day 2020, is just one of many efforts to spread the word that individuals with Down syndrome have a voice and a valuable place in society.

 Each year, there is a theme for World Down Syndrome Day.
-For 2020, the theme is “We Decide,” meaning each individual with Down Syndrome should have
+For 2020, the theme was “We Decide,” meaning each individual with Down syndrome should have:

 How Can I Participate?

 There is no one way to participate in World Down Syndrome Day.
-Each community and family celebrates a little differently, which is beautiful in its own way; celebrating diversity and differences is at the core of the message of World Down Syndrome Day.
+Each community and family celebrate activities and events a little differently.
+This is beautiful in its own way.
+Celebrating diversity and differences is at the core of the message of World Down Syndrome Day.

 However, some common ways people celebrate are:

-- Wear colorful, mismatched socks.
+- Wear socks, wear brightly coloured, mismatched socks.
 Why?
-Socks look similar to chromosomes and chances are, if you are proudly wearing loud socks, someone will ask why, which can open the door for discussing Down Syndrome, World Down Syndrome Day and what they mean.
+Socks look similar to chromosomes.
+Chances are, if you proudly wear loud socks, someone will ask why.
+This action can open the door for discussing Down syndrome, World Down Syndrome Day, and what they mean.

 - Acts of Kindness to spread joy and awareness.